-As colder temperatures settle in, you may notice a warning light lit up on your car’s dashboard.
+As colder temperatures settle in, you may notice a warning light on your car’s dashboard.
 While there are many warning lights to pay attention to, there’s one that tends to come on this time of year.
 The light I’m referring to is for your tire pressure monitoring system (TPMS).
-For every 10 degrees Fahrenheit, tire pressure can fluctuate one to two pounds per square inch (PSI).
+For every 10 degrees Fahrenheit, tire pressure can fluctuate from one to two pounds per square inch (PSI).

 If not taken care of, low tire pressure can be dangerous.
 A lot rides on our tires.
 Not only the weight of the car but also our safety.
 Low tire pressure can cause the following problems: